nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 ### During login flow
 The user doesn't exist on `AuthStorage` during the login procedure but in subsequent requests with the active authentication criteria resolved.
 By default, the resolved user instance can be read from `Suphle\Auth\EmailPasswordComparer` which is accessible from the `comparer` property if you're making use of the default repositories mentioned in the [Customization section](/docs/v1/authentication#Customization).

-/// Example of comparer->getUser() in a repo

-If your authentication needs exceed those provided by an email-password comparison, you can either override the provided implementation of `Suphle\Contracts\Auth\UserHydrator` in the container, or pass your own comparer altogether to an extended version of the repos
-/// Example of the latter not even using email/password checks, perhaps for logging some info or sending notification or other fields

-For simple cases where password is required but user hydration logic differs, the above is an overkill.
-It's safe to override the hydrator and specifically, the `findAtLogin` method.
-When this is not suitable, you are responsible for retrieving the user however you deem fit.
-The only important factor is that the framework is informed through the active repo's `compareCredentials` method whether or not authentication succeeded.

 ### Everywhere else
 Authenticated user can be resolved by the container by type-hinting the `AuthStorage` interface and calling its `getUser` method.
 By default, a session-based implementation is bound to the container to be returned on routes without authentication.
 Resources at such routes are intended for consumption by both authenticated and unauthenticated users.
 This binding can be changed by simply binding your `AuthStorage` of choice.